gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

   <dd>The connection or route through which to send traffic.
 For example, an internet gateway or transit gateway attachment.
 The default route through a VPC is the <strong>local</strong> route.
 It lets resources within a VPC communicate through private IP addresses.</dd>
 </dl>

-In the following diagram, an example VPC route table sends:

-* Incoming traffic headed for the `172.16.0.0/16` IP address range to the other VPC through the transit gateway.
-* All other traffic to the public internet through the internet gateway.

-{% include figure
-  popup=true
-  image_path="/assets/images/portfolio/hubandspoke/route-table-example.drawio.svg"
-  alt="A diagram of an AWS VPC route table directing network traffic" caption="Figure 3: VPC route table directs traffic to DESTINATION through the TARGET"
-%}

 {%- capture tip-content -%}

 If the route table's destination is `0.0.0.0/0`, it routes all traffic through the target.